Use Azure Data Factory with PostgreSQL gateway

 invalid token when you create a user in the PostgreSQL gateway, try these solutions:

-The groups in Azure AD and CDF are correctly linked in Manage & Configure > Access management in CDF.
+The groups in Microsoft Entra ID (formerly Azure Active Directory) and CDF are correctly linked in Manage & Configure > Access management in CDF.
 See step 3 above.

 The CDF group is set up with the